 Where can NU community members go to receive a booster?

-Community members can receive their booster at a local pharmacy (CVS/Walgreens/Osco/etc.).
+Community members can also receive their booster at a local pharmacy (CVS/Walgreens/Osco/etc.).
 They should bring identification and proof of their previous dose(s) and vaccine manufacturer(s) to their appointment.
 Insurance is not required to receive a booster vaccine.

 - Step 1: Visit vaccines.gov to find an available booster.